 Health information sharing and Interoperability

+(Explain more about the work, what they’ve done Why?
+How?
+Benefit)

 Modern medical operation has large amount of healthcare information flow within the system.
-Throughout the age, many medical provider services and organizations have developed their own health information system and database to increase efficiency of operation in their medical services.
+Throughout the ages, many medical provider services and organizations have deployed health information systems and databases to increase efficiency of operation in their medical services.
 As the time past, information of individual patients has scattered amongst different systems.
-This become new challenge for healthcare enterprise to further enhance their medical service efficiency by sharing health information with other systems within healthcare industry domain.
-There found several initiatives to standardize healthcare information sharing method.
+This become new challenge for healthcare enterprise to further enhance their medical service efficiency by sharing health information with other healthcare providers.
+Many initiatives to standardize healthcare information sharing method have been published.
+(What idea of them that we adopt to our work How?
+Why?)

 Integrating the Healthcare Enterprise (IHE) and IHE Profiles

+(Explain more about the work, what they’ve done Why?
+How?
+Benefit)

-IHE is an initiative by healthcare professionals and industry to improve the way computer systems in healthcare share information.
-IHE promotes the coordinated use of established standards such as DICOM and HL7 to address specific clinical needs in support of optimal patient care.
+IHE is an initiative by healthcare professionals and industry to improve the way health information systems in healthcare share information.
+IHE promotes the coordinated use of established standards such as HL7 and DICOM to address specific clinical needs in support of optimal patient care.
 Systems developed in accordance with IHE communicate with one another better, are easier to implement, and enable care providers to use information more effectively.
-This help enable seamless and secure access to health information that is usable whenever and wherever needed.
-IHE providing specifications, tools, and services for interoperability.
-IHE also engages clinicians, health authorities, industry, and users to develop, test, and implement standards-based solutions to vital health information needs.
-[19] IHE initiative have purpose to provide convenient and reliable way of specifying a level of compliance to standards sufficient to achieve truly efficient interoperability.
+This helps enable seamless and secure access to health information that is usable whenever and wherever needed.
+An IHE profile provides use of existing standards, specifications, tools, and services for interoperability.
+IHE also engages clinicians, health authorities, industries, and users to develop, test, and implement standards-based solutions to vital health information needs.
+[19] IHE provides convenient and reliable way of specifying a level of compliance to standards enough to successfully reach efficient interoperability.
+(What idea of them that we adopt to our work How?
+Why?)

 Cross-Enterprise Document Sharing (XDS.b) Profile Implementation

 The main goal of XDS.b profile is to allow enterprises that being a member of XDS Affinity Domain to discover shared health document stored in the system of other enterprise via XDS Document Registry.
-The XDS Document Registry register set of META-data attributes belong to each health documents to allow health information system to discover existing health document that stored within other organizations.
-By specified format of transactions and method for each system to communicate with each other, XDS.b make sure that all the systems within the network can communicate with each other in the same way.
-This allow document consumer and user in the network to share health document with each other and put it to use as needed efficiently.
+The XDS Document Registry registers set of META-data attributes belong to each health documents to allow health information system to discover existing health document that stored within other organizations.
+By specified format of transactions and method for each system to communicate with each other, XDS.b makes sure that all the systems within the network can communicate with each other in the same way.
+This allows document consumers and users in the network to share health documents with each other efficiently.

 State of Cyber Security and Cyber Threats in Healthcare Domain

-Patients health and lives depend on their medical service provider.
-Failing to secure the service against cyber-attacks could cause great negative impact.
+Patients’ health and lives depend on their medical service providers.
+Failing to secure the service against cyber-attacks could cause great negative impacts.
 Cyber-attacks that cause disruption of medical operation continuity like denial-of-service or ransomware, could result in the cost of patient’s life.
-At the same time, incident like data breached or information leakage could affect the reputation of the care provider if it disclosed to the public.
-It could further harm individual who is the information belonged to.
+At the same time, incident like data breached or information leakage could affect the reputation of the care providers if it disclosed to the public.
+It could further harm individual whose information belongs to.
 It could even damage reputation and career of medical staff in the case of identity theft where identity of specific medical staff is used to perform the attack (such as credential theft, etc.).

 Blockchain Technology